Policies and Procedures

 Nature of outing

-The need to exceed the child: adult ratios to ensure safety
+The need to exceed the child: adult ratios to ensure safety.

-Fully stocked first aid equip and first-aider
+Fully stocked first aid equipment and first-aider.

 Contact details for parents